chili-chips-ba/openPCIE/README.md

 Our project aims to open Artix7 PCIe Gen2 RC IP blocks for use outside of proprietary tool flows.
 While still reliant on Xilinx Series7 Hard Macros (HMs), it will surround them with open-source soft logic for PIO accesses — The **`RTL`** and, even more importantly, the layered **`sofware Driver with Demo App`**.

-All that with **`full HW/SW opensource co-sim`** the kind of is yet to be seen in the proprietary settings.
+All that with **`full HW/SW opensource co-sim`**.
 Augmented with a rock-solid **`openBackplane`** in the basement of our hardware solution, the geek community will thus get all it takes for building their own, end-to-end _openCompute_ systems.

 > The project‘s immediate goal is to empower the makers with ability to drive PCIE-based peripherals from their own soft RISC-V SOCs.